Online M.A. (Biblical and Theological Studies)

 Week Two: Your training culminates in one last trip to campus to complete a final, 2.5 day Capstone course.

 Throughout the program, you will have the opportunity to participate in personal and career mentoring which follows your own Personal Development Plan.
 This plan will drive the two meetings you have with your Program Mentor per semester via internet communication software.
 During these sessions, you'll assess progress in the areas of course content, ministry competency, personal character, and interpersonal relationships.
 All of this is directed at seeing your training catalyze true spiritual transformation in your life and work.

 Gain access to an extensive online library

 The Online M.A.
 (Biblical and Theological Studies) is an academic degree program, and carries the expectation that students will engage in high-level research.
-Along with the print library collections on each campus, you'll have access to the recently-formed Corban University/Western Seminary Library System.
-Students have access to a growing collection of 150,000 e-books and the full text of 15,000 journals.
+Students have online access to a growing collection of 150,000 e-books and the full text of 15,000 journals.
 In addition to these online library resources, students have access to the print library collections on each campus.